Fighting False Restraining Orders

 Cross examination works best when you can get the person to state something untrue, lead them down the primrose path to commit to that untruth, then you pull out some irrefutable evidence to show that it was a lie.
 This can be a former statement made under oath, such as the affidavit the defendant used to get the restraining order, or the testimony of a friend, or something to refute the statement.

 This material can only HELP you to win.
 Frankly, it is a better idea to get a lawyer than to do it yourself, as with many specialized tasks.
-If you need further assistance, email me, and I will try to be of some help.
 May God bless your efforts to obtain justice.
 Read Proverbs 21:1, and Psalms 56 though 59.